Hilbert space embeddings of independence tests and interaction measures of several variables: Preliminaries and Notation

-We then said that a real valued measure $\lambda$ of finite variation is Radon if its variation is a Radon measure.
-The vector space of such measures is denoted by $\mathfrak{M}(X)$.
-Recall that every Borel measure of finite variation (in particular, probability measures) on a separable complete metric space is necessarily Radon.
+By having finite variation, measures on $\mathfrak{M}(X)$ are always inner and outer regular.
+For more information on measures on Hausdorff spaces see Chapter $2$ in \cite{Berg1984}.
+Recall that every Borel measure of finite variation (in particular, every probability measure) on a separable, complete metric space (also known as Polish space) is necessarily Radon.

-Additional important definitions and results about measures are presented in Section \ref{Terminology}.
+Additional important definitions and results about measures are given in Section \ref{Terminology}.